Breastfeeding & Pregnancy

 - Folic acid to help prevent neural tube defects and promote a healthy birth weight

 - Vegetables need to make up the larger portion of your daily diet being that of 75%.
 4 – 5 different vegetables per day.
 These can be either cooked such as steamed or baked or eaten raw.
-These vegetables include: Sweet potato, pumpkin, parsnips, carrots, celery, mushrooms, avocado, cauliflower, capsicum, radishes, broccoli, kale, spinach, peas, beans etc.
+These vegetables include: Sweet potato, pumpkin, parsnips, carrots, celery, mushrooms, avocado, cauliflower, capsicum, radishes, broccoli, kale, spinach, peas, and beans.

 - Fruit – 2 – 3 pieces of fruit or 1 – 2 cups of fruit should be eaten each day.
 The reason for putting cups is that in case you decide to dice your fruit and also in the case of berries.
 Best fruits are red apples, bananas, kiwi fruit, mangoes, pineapple, red grapes, watermelon and berries.

 - Great Foods for Calcium: Organic whole yogurt, goats’ cheese, almond milk, almonds, figs, broccoli, edamame, tofu, okra, canned salmon, sardines, kale and other green vegetables.

 2: Protein: Vitamins and Minerals

 - Protein: 3 portions per day.
 [Animal protein, portion size to be the size of the palm of your hand]: Lean meat, organic chicken, fish, eggs, legumes, lentils, tofu, quinoa, green peas, beans, chickpeas and green vegetables.
 [Special Note]: If you are vegetarian or vegan then include the 2 – 3 serves same portion size as animal protein, of quinoa, nuts such as roasted almonds, walnuts, oats, wild rice, tofu beans and so on in addition to your vegetable intake for the day.